-In this recipe I have chosen a path that has yielded excellent results for thousands of readers.
-Some hot shots may dispute my choices, but if you start here, you can then riff on the controversies and options discussed below the recipes.
+In this smoked BBQ brisket recipe I have chosen a path that has yielded excellent results for thousands of readers.
+Some hot shots may dispute my choices, but if you start here, you can then riff on the controversies and options discussed below the BBQ brisket recipe.
 If your effort yields meat that is a bit dry or tough, try again.
-Sometimes it's the steer, not the recipe or the cook!
+Sometimes it's the steer, not the brisket recipe or the cook!
 Cattle are not widgets.

 Video: How to cook a packer brisket

 Here is a short video overview of the concepts followed by the recipe, followed by a lot of info that you should know.

 Makes.
 12 servings if you are cooking a whole packer of about 12 pounds which yields about 6 pounds of meat.

 Calculate about 1 pound of meat or more per person.
 There will be significant loss, up to 20% from fat trimming and up to 30% from shrinkage.
 You'll end up with about half a pound per person.

 Preparation time.
 10 minutes to apply the salt and rub.
 If you can let the salt soak in for an hour or two, that would be nice.
 12 to 24 hours is nicer.